-These exceptions are defined in the modules scope and also available as attributes of the connection objects.
+These exceptions are defined in the modules scope and also available as attributes of the connection objects to easy writing applications using different mxODBC sub-packages.

 Error

 Baseclass for all other exceptions related to database or interface errors.

 You can use this class to catch all errors related to database or interface failures. error is just an alias to Error needed for DB-API 1.0 compatibility.